iannl/.coding/README.md

 # coding
-## A website for learning code tips and tools
+## A website for learning with code tips and helpful tools
 ### –Home–
 #### The home page shows you a list of HTML tags, JS operators, and CSS properties.
 The home page is a reference to make it easyier to program webpages!